UrkoRegueiro/Experimental-Analysis/README.md

 # Experimental-Analysis
-This repository contains the analysis and report of three experiments conducted in the physics laboratory of the Santiago de Compostela University.
+This repository contains the analysis and report of three experiments conducted in the physics laboratory of the University of Santiago de Compostela.

 Nuclear Physics -> 	Beta Spectroscopy